2sync

 2. On the next screen, choose the Google Calendar automation.

-Step 2: Connect your Google Calendar
+2. Connect your Google Calendar

 The onboarding page walks you through connecting Google Calendar first, then Notion.